 Please click here to read more information on how Bitcoin and other virtual currency works.

 To learn more about using a “Checkbook Control” Self-Directed IRA LLC to make Bitcoin and other investments without tax, please contact one of our Self-Directed IRA Experts at 800-472-0646 for more information.

 Did you know?
-You can use a Self-Directed IRA to buy Bitcoins and other virtual currency and generate tax-deferred gains or tax-free gains, in the case of a Roth IRA.
+You can use your Self-Directed IRA to buy Bitcoin and other cryptocurrency and generate tax-deferred gains or tax-free gains, in the case of a Roth IRA.